aashir21/aashir21/README.md

 - 🌍 Born in Pakistan, thriving in the UK
 - ☕ Fueled by coffee and curiosity
 - 🧩 Love solving complex problems
-- 🎮 Gaming enthusiast in spare time
+- 🎮 Gaming enthusiast in my spare time
 - 📚 Continuous learner and tech explorer

 ---